Abhishek31299/DeltaMiniPjt/README.md

 # DeltaMiniPjt
-This is a simple project
+This is a simple project.